btaskinen/TUNI-web-development-2-2024/Documentation.md

 #### Frontend (Client)

 React Vite App written in TypeScript.<br>
-Uses REST calls to place sandwitch order to Server A and to retrieve available orders from Server A. Connects to Server A through WebSocket to receive updates on sandwitch status.
+Uses REST calls to place sandwitch order to Server A and to retrieve available orders from Server A. Uses React Query to make requests to Server A. React Query was choosen, since it automatically refetches data when mutations are made, making it easy to keep app data in-sync.

 ### How the produced system can be tested